mikestagney/battleship/README.md

 # Battleship
-Command line game for two players, with each player placing 5 ships and trying to sink their opponents on 10 X 10 grid.
+Command line game for two players, with each player placing 5 ships and trying to sink their opponent's on 10 X 10 grid.

 ## Things learned